Benjscho/Benjscho.github.io/_posts/Weeknotes/2021-06-14-environments.md

 or suddenly fall apart.
 Not thinking anything interesting about them, just feels like it's weighing on my mind.

-I skipped the weeknotes last week, popped up to London to see some friends.
-So so nice to give them a hug, have a beer, share dinner.
-I've been missing that most out in the countryside.

 # Tetris and my Dissertation